Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: A Working Example

-Due to the multi-disciplinary nature of \emph{PEML}, a confusion may arise when it comes to the terms defining the data and domain for the model.
-To aid understanding, we offer some clarifications on the nomenclature used in this paper, which aim to reduce confusion for readers of diverse backgrounds.
-Firstly, \emph{data} refers to the measured or known values which are used in the training and evaluation steps, including; measured data, system parameters, and scaling information.
-In the case of the example shown above, the data encompasses the measured values of the state, $\mathbf{z}^*$, and force, $f$, and the system parameters $\{m,c,k,k_3\}$.
-Many instances of physics-enhanced learning show the capability of the learner to extend beyond that region of the observed data, and so this motivates a clarification on what is meant by the domain.
-The \emph{domain} here is akin to the definition of the domain of a function, and refers to the set of input values which are passed into the model, in the case of the above example, this is the set of time values, $t$.
-The domain where these is access to measured values of the model output (observation data), is called the \emph{observation domain}, $\Omega_o$.
-The total domain in which the model is \emph{trained}, and therefore within which predictions can be made, is called the \emph{collocation domain}, $\Omega_c$.
-It is important to note this is \emph{not} the same definition as the \emph{training data} used in classic ML, which is a subset of observation data which is used in observed-data-only learning paradigms.
-For example, if one were to pass in measured state for the first third of the signal shown in \Cref{fig:duffing_osc_sig}, but allow (or attempt) the model to learn over the full range of the signal, the observation domain would be $\Omega_o\in 0\leq t\leq40s$ and the collocation domain $\Omega_c\in 0\leq t\leq120s$.
-However, the domains are not limited to ranges, and when defining these, it is important to consider the purpose of application, e.g.\ for improved interpolation the definition of the domain should be in a semi-discrete manner.
+This goal of extending the scope of prediction also prompts a clarification of the term \emph{domain}.
+The \emph{domain} here is similar to the definition of the domain of a function, representing the set of values passed as input to the model — in this case, the set of time values, $t$.
+The domain where \emph{measured} values of the model output are available, is termed the \emph{observation domain}, $\Omega_o$.
+The overall domain in which the model is \emph{trained}, and predictions can be made, is the \emph{collocation domain}, $\Omega_c$.
+For example, if one provides measurements of the state for the first third of the signal in \Cref{fig:duffing_osc_sig} but proposes the model to learn (and therefore predict) over the full signal range, the observation domain would be $\Omega_o\in 0\leq t\leq40s$ and the collocation domain $\Omega_c\in 0\leq t\leq120s$.
+It's crucial to note that these domains are not restricted to a range (scope), and the discrete nature of the observation domain influences the motivation for interpolation schemes.
+For example, in sparse data recovery schemes, the observation domain can be defined in a discrete manner. \Cref{fig:pinn_domains} provides a visualisation of commonly used domain types for a selection of schemes which can employ \emph{PEML} methods.